Separation of Learning and Control for Cyber-Physical Systems: Introduction

-In many applications, we typically assume an ideal model of the CPS, e.g., controlled transition kernel, which is used to derive optimal control strategies.
+In most CPS applications with nonclassical information structures there is a large volume of data of a dynamic nature which is added to the system gradually in real time and not altogether in advance.
+As the volume of data increases, the domain of the control strategies also increases, and thus it becomes challenging to search for an optimal strategy.
+Even if an optimal strategy is found, implementing such strategies with increasing domains is burdensome.
+In such applications, we typically assume an ideal model of the system to derive optimal control strategies.
 Such model-based control approaches cannot effectively facilitate optimal solutions with performance guarantees due to the discrepancy between the model and the actual CPS.
-On the other hand, in most CPS there is a large volume of data with a dynamic nature which is added to the system gradually in real time and not altogether in advance.
-Thus, traditional supervised learning approaches cannot always facilitate robust solutions using data derived offline.
+On the other hand, traditional supervised learning approaches cannot always facilitate robust solutions using data derived offline.
 By contrast, applying reinforcement learning approaches directly to the actual CPS might impose significant implications on safety and robust operation of the system.

-The goal of this article is to provide a theoretical framework at the intersection of control theory and learning that will circumvent these challenges in deriving optimal strategies for CPS.
+The goal of this paper is to provide a theoretical framework that aims at separating the control and learning tasks which allows us to combine offline model-based control with online learning approaches, and thus circumvent the challenges in deriving optimal strategies for CPS with nonclassical information structures.
+The framework can fit well in applications related to digital twins where a virtual representation of a real-world physical system serves as the indistinguishable digital counterpart of it.